UniversalDependencies/UD_Ottoman_Turkish-DUDU/README.md

 # Introduction

 This project comprises 111 sentences that are automaticaly annotated via machamp (Van der Goot et al., 2021) and then manually rectified in a systematic way.
-Sentences were from 14th to 20th century from various genres such as fiction, news, article, registry record, and religious preach.
+Randomly shuffled sentences were written between 14th to 20th century in various genres such as fiction, news, article, registry record, and religious preach.